OpenSpace/openspace-api-js/script/README.md

 python generatetypescriptfile.py
 ```

-5. The updated `openspace-api-js.d.ts` file will be automatically saved in the declaration folder.
+5. The updated `openspace-api-js.d.ts` file will be saved automatically in the `declaration` folder.

 ## Prerequisites